nan-af/nan-af.github.io/CV.md

 ### CEO at Amjad Amin Forgings
 August 2018 - Present

 I have served as the CEO of my father's company since his demise in August of 2018.
 The company primarily focuses on making auto parts by [forging](https://en.wikipedia.org/wiki/Forging).
-Parts for Massey Ferguson and FIAT tractors make up a very large portion of our sales.
+Parts for Massey Ferguson and FIAT tractors make up a majority of our sales.

 ### Director of the LUMS Space Observatory
 2019 - 2020